PervasiveWellbeingTech/windows-logger-app/README.md

 raw->data.mouse.lLastY,
 ```

-`usButtonFlags` is set to "0400" (hexadecimal) when the mouse wheel is used, otherwise it is "0000".
+`usButtonFlags` contains an hexadecimal number that corresponds to the mouse state, see the "RAWINPUT (mouse)" link at the bottom to interpret this number.
 `usButtonData` contains the mouse wheel "value" when the mouse wheel is used.
 `lLastX` and `lLastY` represent x and y motions of the mouse
 (cf. RAWINPUT links for more details)